Customer Experience Vs User Experience: Why The Difference Matters

 Customer experience definition

 If we look at customer experience in a bit more detail, we’re referring to the combination of perceptions, feelings and beliefs that your brand evokes in customers throughout their entire buyer’s journey with you.
+Increasingly, businesses turn to dedicated customer experience management programs to approach this important area.

 Essentially, CX is all about the overall impression you leave on your customers.